Breaks and Non-Regular Housing

 Some confiscated items may be returned to students at the end of the semester (or earlier if approved by the residential life coordinator) provided that the student removes the item from campus immediately.
 Illegal items or items that pose severe potential harm (such as controlled substances, drug paraphernalia, hazardous chemicals, or weapons) are not items that can be released and will not be returned to students.
 Illegal or potentially harmful possession of alcohol will result in confiscation or disposal.

 Any confiscated item not claimed by the owner by the end of the academic year in which the item was confiscated will be disposed of.
 When possible and appropriate, items may be donated to a local charity.
-If an item is confiscated from a student room when the student is not present, the student will be notified by the RLC or his/her designee.
+If an item is confiscated from a student room when the student is not present, the student will be notified by the RLC or their designee.
 When items are confiscated from common areas, the RLC or designee will contact the students living near the space by email to inform them.